 Crypto Adoption Around the World: Iraq

-Adoption Status: Cryptocurrency is illegal in Iraq.
-The Central Bank of Iraq issued a statement in 2017 banning the use of cryptocurrencies, citing concerns about financial crimes, volatility, and protection for citizens.
-The bank prohibits banks, financial institutions, and payment service providers from engaging in cryptocurrency transactions, making it inaccessible within the country.
+The Central Bank of Iraq (CBI) first issued a ban in 2017, which it formalized in 2021, citing concerns about financial crimes, volatility, and citizen protection.
+It prohibits banks, financial institutions, and payment service providers from engaging in cryptocurrency transactions, making it inaccessible through the country’s formal financial system.
+However, no specific law criminalizes individual possession or peer-to-peer (P2P) trading.

 Key Takeaways

-• Challenges to crypto adoption in Iraq are significant, including government opposition, frequent fraud and scams, and a general lack of public awareness and education on digital currencies.
+• Challenges to crypto adoption in Iraq are significant, including government opposition (including a 2023 crackdown on mining), frequent fraud, and a general lack of public awareness.

-• Efforts to build blockchain awareness are ongoing, led by organizations like the Iraqi Blockchain Society, which host events and workshops to familiarize citizens with blockchain’s potential uses.
+• Efforts to build blockchain awareness are ongoing, led by organizations like the IEEE Blockchain Iraq Group, which hosts events to familiarize citizens with blockchain’s potential.

 Current State of Crypto Adoption in Iraq